wp-plugins/double-opt-in-for-download/readme.txt

 2. Add a title for your free download if you desire.
 3. Select the download you would like to use in the dropdown box.
 4. Save it.
+5. Style the widget accordingly in the options settings.

 == Frequently Asked Questions ==